Hep-dog/RPi_DHTsensors/README.md

 		Your workarea + '/Data/' + date).
 		So, it will be hightly recommended to run " python Setup/Config.py" in schedule, maybe week by week.

+	d.
+About the Raw data path:

+		We use the format of 'Year/Mon/Today_Year_Mon_Tomor' to set the raw data path, which is automatically set by Run Config.py script in Setup dir.
+So, it's suggested to run the Config.py using crontab day by day.